 "Hiya, Stormy!"
 Skywarp returned with a cheerful grin.
 Thundercracker just nodded with his usual stoic expression.

 Stormraiser glared at Skywarp for his use of the nickname, but refrained from comment.
 He'd learned long ago that the more he responded, the more it baited the mech into continuing.
-Instead, he pulled a chair over and sat down, saying as he did so, "You're fortunate I have no time for your antics today.
+Instead, he pulled a chair over from the empty table next to theirs and sat down, saying as he did so, "You're fortunate I have no time for your antics today.
 Megatron has ordered me to assign you a particular mission which requires your abilities."

 Skywarp perked up at that.
 "What's he want me to do?"